youngmantis/Computional-Drug-Discovery/README.md

 Several regression models are chosen for comparison, including Random Forest Regression and others.
 Each model is trained using the prepared descriptor dataset.
 # Model Evaluation
 The performance of each regression model is evaluated using appropriate evaluation metrics, such as mean squared error (MSE), root mean squared error (RMSE), and coefficient of determination (R-squared).
 The results are compared to identify the most effective model for predicting drug-target interactions.
+# Disclaimer:
+This project builds upon the work of the 'Data Professor' and utilizes the ChEMBL bioactivity data.
+The author, Alex Oyinola Adedayo, acknowledges the inspiration and resources provided by the 'bioinformatics_freecodecamp' GitHub repository and 'Data Professor' YouTube channel.
+# Note
+For a detailed understanding of the implementation and code used in this project, please refer to the original GitHub repository and YouTube channel mentioned in the report.